-All across West Africa fried plantains are served as snacks or starters and as a side dish to foods such as jollof rice, roast chicken or grilled fish.
+All across West Africa fried plantains are served as snacks or starters and as a side dish to foods such as jollof rice, roast chicken.
 Sometimes they are served as the mains to mop up some peanut stew or bean stew.

 In Sierra Leone, vendors sell fried plantains as part of the popular street staple ‘fry fry’.
 Imagine a sandwich stuffed absolutely full of plantains, fish, eggs, pancake etc all topped up with a spicy onion gravy.
 Oh, the memories.